 Date(s): Mostly 1960s.

 Administrative/Biographical History: Developed after a study financed by the Educational Facilities Laboratories, Inc. of the Ford Foundation, the groundbreaking ceremony for the Loretto-Hilton Center was held Feb.
 2, 1964, and the facility was officially dedicated May 8, 1966.
 The late Conrad Nicholas Hilton contributed $1.5 million of the $1.9 million that the center cost.
 Inside there was a 952-seat main stage theatre and a 125-seat Studio Theatre.
-The Center is the official home for the Webster U. Theatre and Dance Department, the Repertory Theatre of St. Louis, and the Opera Theatre of Saint Louis.
+The Center is the official home for the Webster U. Conservatory of Theatre Arts, the Repertory Theatre of St. Louis, and the Opera Theatre of Saint Louis.